goatformat/ftk/README.md

 deck thin = value depends on value of cards left in deck + how it helps get to win condition

+everything is expected value
+- +1/3 not that useful if the card to be drawn isn't very good

 - **A Feather of the Phoenix**:
   - can get rid of dead weight monsters (and potentially bring them back with prema)
   - can help with known for win con